-Prepare the Glaze: In a medium sauce pan, melt butter over medium heat.
+For the Glaze: In a medium sauce pan, melt butter over medium heat.
 Once butter has melted, continue to cook over medium heat, stirring frequently, until butter has browned, 3 to 5 minutes.
 Remove from heat and transfer to a medium bowl.
 Whisk in honey and cinnamon until thoroughly incorporated.
 Keep warm while you finish the scones.

-Turn out dough on a well floured work surface.
-Roll dough out into a large rectangle about 1/2 inch thick.
+Turn out dough on a well-floured work surface.
+Roll dough out into a large rectangle about 1/2-inch-thick.
 Using a knife or pizza cutter, cut out 24 triangles.

 Pour canola oil into a large dutch oven to a depth of 2 inches.
-Heat oil to 360°F. Use a heat resistant spatula or wire-mesh spider to carefully drop scones in, one at a time, cooking a maximum of 3 at once.
+Heat oil to 360°F (182°C).
+Use a heat resistant spatula or wire-mesh spider to carefully drop scones in, one at a time, cooking a maximum of 3 at once.
 Cook until first side is a dark golden brown, 1 to 1 1/2 minutes, then using heat resistant tongs turn the scones and cook until second side is deep golden brown, another minute.
 Remove from oil letting any excess oil drain off then transfer to a wire rack for slight cooling.
 Test your first scone to make sure that the insides are completely cooked, if not, return to oil and continue to cook, adjusting cooking time for all future scones.
 Transfer scones to a wire rack set in a rimmed baking sheet.
 Drizzle glaze over warm scones and serve immediately.